Laufire/laufire/notes.rst

 ToDo
 ----

+* Review the necessity of the ops dir.

 * Try the package on linux.

 * Replace YamlEx with a generic dictionary (ordered) dictionary templater, so to allow using other data formats for interpolation.